Thrips can results in different types of damage to your plant. This depends both on the plant species and the type of thrips.

 Also nice: create or join a topic on our garden and pest forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Mango with thrips damage by Scot Nelson ☆ under Public Domain
+Mango with thrips damage (also on social media) by Scot Nelson ☆ under Public Domain

 Ficus thrips damage by Kim & Forest Starr under © CC BY 4.0